 Eugene, OR 97402

 The Spinner’s Lead takes place in the Livestock Show Arena after the Potluck on Saturday night of the Gathering.
-Entrants wear their handspun garments or creations, while leading a sheep or goat or carrying a bunny.
+Entrants wear their handspun garments or creations, while leading a sheep or goat.

-The event is open to all producers and spinners of wool, mohair or rabbit fiber.
+The event is open to all producers and spinners of animal fiber.
 If you wish to enter please read the rules carefully.